hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       datatype: integer
       description: The maximum size of each cookie chunk in bytes
     - group: Authorization Cookie
-      description: used during authorization code flow for verifications and preserving settings
+      description: used during authorization code flow for verification and preserving the settings
     - name: authorization_cookie_name
       required: false
       default: '"authorization"'